cmendozab/Real-Time-Bus-Tracker/README.md

 If you want to test this project you will to download the .html, .js, and .css files to your computer.

 Additionally, you will require to go to https://www.mapbox.com/, register and generate an Access Token.
 This access need to be inserted in the .js file at: mapboxgl.accessToken = '<<INSERT ACCESS TOKEN HERE>>'.

+Once this has been completed, you only need to click on the .html file and click on the big button on the map to start the animation.

 # Usage:
 > Make sure you have already included your own ACESS TOKEN from MapBox from the previous step.